dgauch/docker-xpertivy-server/README.md

 This will run the container showing the console and finally remove the container (`--rm`) after you stop it with `Ctrl-c`.
 After startup finished, access the server page at `http://{dockerhost}:8081/ivy`.
 On a Linux host, that's usually http://127.0.0.1:8081/ivy.
 Under Mac OS, you usually end up with http://192.168.59.103:8081/ivy.

-If you want to run the service in non-demo mode, you have to provide a postgres database as well as a valid license.
+If you want to run the service in non-demo mode, you have to provide a database for the Xpert.Ivy system database, as well as a valid license.
 To run a suitable postgres container, you may execute:

 	docker run -d -e LC_ALL=C.UTF-8 --name xpertivy-server-db postgres

+The default environment is already configured to be used with a postgres database.
+If you want to use a different database, please configure these environment variables corretly (this is the default configuration used when you do not specify anything):

+	ENV XPERTIVY_SERVER_DB_URL jdbc:postgresql://${DB_PORT_5432_TCP_ADDR}:${DB_PORT_5432_TCP_PORT}/XpertIvySystemDatabase
+	ENV XPERTIVY_SERVER_DB_USER postgres
+	ENV XPERTIVY_SERVER_DB_PASS

 Start the Xpert.Ivy server container then with a command similar to this (please use the correct path to the license file):